AntoineChatry/Dictata/README.md

 [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and pasted into the active application.
 No data ever leaves the machine.

-Native port of the Python version (`freewhisper`), with feature parity: a single executable, no Python environment, GPU transcription via Vulkan.

 ## Features

 - **Hotkey dictation** (toggle or push-to-talk), automatic paste into the